ingerjm0/hifi-docs-review/04.script/06.avatar-scripts/docs.md

 ## Add an Avatar Script
 There are two different ways you can add an avatar script to your FST file: either by using our Package Model tool or by manually adding the script.

+>>>>> You cannot add scripts to avatars you have purchased from the Marketplace.
+You can add scripts to custom avatars only.

 To add an avatar script using the Package Model tools:
 1. Create a folder called `scripts` in the same location as your FBX file.
 2. Copy your avatar script into this new folder.